-Homes that were built before 1978 will receive lead based paint (LBP) testing using a Niton XRF analyzer, Model XLP303A on surfaces that will be disturbed.
+As the program for CDBG-DR progresses Jefferson Countymay be required to make substantial changes to this CDBG-DR Action Plan.
+If any substantial changes are needed such as the addition or del re built before 1978 will receive lead based paint (LBP) testing using a Niton XRF analyzer, Model XLP303A on surfaces that will be disturbed.
 If test results are positive a thorough risk hazard assessment will be performed.
-The senior housing rehabilitation staff at JeffersonCounty&rsquos Office of Community and Economic Development are certified and accredited by the Alabama Department of Public Health as Designers, Risk Assessors, and Inspectors.
-Contractors that perform lead abatement through this office are required to be on the State&rsquos list of &IdquoCertified Firms&rdquo.
-All contractors not performing abatement activities but working on pre 1978 homes are required to have training and certification in the EPA&rsquos Renovation, Repair and Painting Rule(RRP).
+The senior housing rehabilitation staff at JeffersonCounty's Office of Community and Economic Development are certified and accredited by the Alabama Department of Public Health as Designers, Risk Assessors, and Inspectors.
+Contractors that perform lead abatement through this office are required to be on the State's list of "Certified Firms".
+All contractors not performing abatement activities but working on pre 1978 homes are required to have training and certification in the EPA's Renovation, Repair and Painting Rule(RRP).

 After a thorough inspection of the property, the senior housing rehabilitation specialists will generate a work write-up incorporating the 2009 International Residential Code (IRC) to achieve the latest high quality standards for construction.
-Several municipalities&rsquo inpection services have not adopted the 2009 IRC but inspections by the senior housing rehabilitation specialists will enforce the specifications of the write-up as it is incorporated in the contract for repairs.
+Several municipalities' inpection services have not adopted the 2009 IRC but inspections by the senior housing rehabilitation specialists will enforce the specifications of the write-up as it is incorporated in the contract for repairs.

-In homes that require HVAC, windows, doors, lighting, or insulation replacement and upgrades, Energy Star®guidelines along with the ICC&rsquos Energy Conservation Code (IECC) will be incorporated into each repair specification and write-up.
+In homes that require HVAC, windows, doors, lighting, or insulation replacement and upgrades, Energy Star®guidelines along with the ICC's Energy Conservation Code (IECC) will be incorporated into each repair specification and write-up.

 Indoor air quality is an important component of every home.
-Homes that are found to have mold or mildew will be addressed using repair recommendations that identify the sources of moisture, poor construction, inadequate ventilation, or oher probems and corect tem.he IC&rsquosPropty Maintenance Code(IPMClog withhe EPA&am;rsuo;s guidelines for Mold Remediation will be incorporated and high quality construction methods and materials such as mildew resistant drywall will be used.
+Homes that are found to have mold or mildew will be addressed using repair recommendations that identify the sources of moisture, poor construction, inadequate ventilation, or oher probems and corect tem.he IC'sPropty Maintenance Code(IPMClog withhe EPA&am;rsuo;s guidelines for Mold Remediation will be incorporated and high quality construction methods and materials such as mildew resistant drywall will be used.